Quantum Heat Transformers: Self-contained three-qubit QHT model

+Let us now choose the parameters of the system and the interaction Hamiltonians to ensure that the initial probability of finding the qubits in the state $\ket{111}$ exceeds that of $\ket{000}$.
+In this scenario, qubits $q_1$ and $q_2$ are initially in their ground state, while $q_3$ is in the excited state.
+With the progress of time, qubits $q_1$ and $q_2$ will transition to their excited state, while $q_3$ will transition to the ground state.
+Note that the reverse condition of Eq.~(\ref{equ_prob_111_000}) is also feasible, but we have opted for this particular choice arbitrarily.
 In Fig.~\ref{Fig:H_int_111-000}, we illustrate the time evolution of the temperature gradients of the primary ($\Delta T_p(t)$) and secondary ($\Delta T_s(t)$) thermal junctions, by changing the initial temperature of one of the qubits, say the third qubit $q_3$.
 Here we set the initial temperature of $q_1$ as $T_1(0)=\tau_1=1.0$ and the initial temperature of $q_2$ as $T_2(0) = \tau_2= 2.0$, and vary the value of $T_3(0)$.
 For the initial investigation, we set the initial temperature of $q_3$ as $T_3(0) = \tau_3 = 3.0$.
-This ensures that at time $t=0$, we have $\Delta T_{P}^i = \Delta T_{P}(0) = |T_{1}(0) - T_{2}(0)| = 1.0$ and $\Delta T_{S}^{i} = \Delta T_{S}(0) = |T_{3}(0) - T_{2}(0)| = 1.0$.
+This ensures that at time $t=0$, we have $\Delta T_{p}^i = \Delta T_{p}(0) = |T_{1}(0) - T_{2}(0)| = 1.0$ and $\Delta T_{s}^{i} = \Delta T_{s}(0) = |T_{3}(0) - T_{2}(0)| = 1.0$.
 Hence, the difference between the primary and secondary junctions starts at zero.
 If we now allow the system to evolve under the influence of the thermal baths, we can observe that the difference between $\Delta T_p(t)$ and $\Delta T_s(t)$ increases over time until it saturates at a value of $1.768$.
 See the first panel of Fig.~\ref{Fig:H_int_111-000}.
-Subsequently, as the initial temperature of $q_3$ decreases incrementally compared to its previous value in different scenarios, as studied in the subsequent panels of Fig.~\ref{Fig:H_int_111-000}, the differences between the saturated values of $\Delta T_p(t)$ and $\Delta T_s(t)$ reduce, and their differences also decrease.
+Subsequently, as the initial temperature of $q_3$ decreases compared to its previous value in different scenarios, as studied in the subsequent panels of Fig.~\ref{Fig:H_int_111-000}, the differences between the saturated values of $\Delta T_p(t)$ and $\Delta T_s(t)$ reduce, and their differences also decrease.
 Thus, by adjusting the initial temperature of $q_3$, we can effectively regulate the performance of the transformer.

-Now, the performance of the QHTs can be well understood by defining a parameter, \textit{capacity of thermal control} ($\mathcal{C}_H$), which quantifies the ability of a QHT to either decrease or increase the temperature of the secondary thermal junction compared to the primary one, for step-down or step-up operation modes respectively.
-It delineates the degree of temperature alteration achievable in both step-down and step-up operational modes.
-Let us consider, at any given time $t=t_f$, the temperature difference at the primary junction be $\Delta T_p^f$, and at the secondary junction be $\Delta T_s^f$.
-Hence, the capacity of thermal control of a QHT can be defined as